rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   </div>
 </div>

-Last but not least, the password forget component will be exposed on another non protected page, a **password forget page**, as well.
+Last but not least, the password forget component will be exposed on another non-protected page, a **password forget page**, as well.
 It is used for users who are not authenticated and forgot about their password.

 {{% pin_it_image "react firebase password" "img/posts/complete-firebase-authentication-react-tutorial/password-reset.jpg" "is-src-set" %}}

 Now all of these routes need to be accessible to the user.
 How to get started with the routing in React?
 The best way to start is implementing a Navigation component which is used in the App component.
 The App component is the perfect place to render the Navigation component, because it will always render the Navigation component but replace the other components (pages) based on the mapped route.
 Basically, the App component is the container where all your fixed components are going (navigation bar, side bar, footer) but also your components which are displayed depending on the route in the URL.

-First, refactor your App component to the following implementation.
+First, refactor your App component as follows.
 It will use the Navigation component and wraps it already in the Router component provided by React Router.
-The Router makes it possible to navigate from URL to URL on the client-side application without making requests to a webserver.
-Thus the application needs to be requested only once from the server and do the routing only on the client-side.
+The Router makes it possible to navigate from URL-to-URL on the client-side application, without making requests to a web server.
+Thus, applications need to be requested only once from the server, with the process of handling requested routes handled on the client side.

 In *src/components/App.js* file: